keziei/kubernetes-projects/my-k8-lab-hard/multipass_k8s-lab-cka-mac.md

+# Kezie Iroha
-# 🚀 Kubernetes Hands-On Lab on macOS for CKA Preparation
+# Kubernetes Hands-On Lab on macOS for CKA Preparation

-## ✅ Key Engineering Goals
+## Key Engineering Goals
 - **Real-world Kubernetes setup** (not `kind`, not minikube).
 - **Multi-node cluster** (1 Master, 1 Worker).
 - **Uses `kubeadm`** (just like in production).